-The E550 vehicles are equipped with a tire that is an all-steel radial.
-All-steel radial tires utilize steel cords in the sidewalls, and also require increased inflation pressures of up to 95 psi.
+All tires with Steel Carcass Plies (if equipped): This type of tire utilizes steel cords in the sidewalls.
 As such, they cannot be treated like normal light truck tires.
 Tire service, including adjusting tire pressure, must be performed by personnel trained, supervised and equipped according to Federal Occupational Safety and Health Administration (OSHA) regulations.
 For example, during any procedure involving tire inflation, the technician or individual must utilize a remote inflation device, and insure that all persons are clear of the trajectory area.